hydroakri/dotfiles/README.md

 `autostart.sh`: use `parallel` to start serval commands when hyprland start(my npm service, syncthing, aria2, password manager)
 `gamemode.sh`: disable keyboard rate in hyprland to prevent input lag
 `bemenu`: just like its name
-`chgwllpr.sh`: change wallpaper and lockscreen paper, use pywal to change theme of mako,zellij,wezterm
+`chgwllpr.sh`: change wallpaper and lockscreen paper
+`chtheme.sh`:  use pywal to change theme of mako, zellij, wezterm, alacritty.
+The day/night theme shift methmod depends on `Adw-gtk3`

 # license
 all files and scripts in this repo are released [CC0](https://creativecommons.org/publicdomain/zero/1.0/)  in the spirit of _freedom of information_, i encourage you to fork, modify, change, share, or do whatever you like with this project! `^c^v`